Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • laboratory test results.

-With the development of hypercapnia, an increase in the partial pressure of carbon dioxide to 55 - 100 mm Hg is detected.
-Art., a decrease in oxygen content, an increase in blood acidity (acidosis) against the background of a downward shift in the acid-base balance (pH less than 7.35) or, conversely, alkalization (pH more than 7.45), which occurs, for example, during hyperventilation before diving.
+With the development of hypercapnia, an increase in the partial pressure of carbon dioxide is detected to 55–100 mm Hg.
+Art., a decrease in oxygen content, an increase in blood acidity (acidosis) against the background of a shift in the acid-base balance downward (pH less than 7.35) or, conversely, alkalization (pH more than 7.45), which occurs, for example, during hyperventilation before diving.

-A study of alveolar ventilation is also carried out (updating the gas composition in the pulmonary alveoli during breathing) to identify the state of hypoventilation, that is, insufficient ventilation of the lungs, in which oxygen deficiency and an excess of carbon dioxide are formed in the blood.
+A study of alveolar ventilation (renewal of the gas composition in the pulmonary alveoli during breathing) is also carried out to identify the state of hypoventilation, that is, insufficient ventilation of the lungs, in which a deficiency of oxygen and an excess of carbon dioxide are formed in the blood.

-In recent years, the pulse oximeter has become very popular.
-It is used to determine the pulse and estimate the oxygen saturation of hemoglobin.
-The latter indicator allows you to indirectly judge whether a person has oxygen starvation, and therefore an excess of carbon dioxide in the blood.
+Recently, the pulse oximeter device has become very popular.
+It is used to determine the pulse and assess the oxygen saturation of hemoglobin.
+The latter indicator allows us to indirectly judge whether a person has oxygen starvation, and therefore an excess of carbon dioxide in the blood.
 Such diagnostics can be carried out at home by the patient himself, if he has this device.

 Treatment